 Vinyl windows or wood options with aluminum cladding are great alternatives to wood frames.
 They come with a longer lifespan and are more affordably priced.

-The Key Takeaway on Window Replacement
+The Key Takeaway on Window Replacement in Brantford

 Overall, replacing your windows is definitely worth the investment.
 Doing so will usually increase your home’s resale value and energy efficiency and improve your home’s overall aesthetics.
 Compared to numerous other home improvement projects, installing new energy-efficient windows offers a higher ROI.